 43. Paid leave for job interviews, entitlement to

-(1) An employee, other than a seasonal worker who has been informed that he or she has been, or will be, made redundant is entitled to paid leave of up to 8 hours for the purpose of being interviewed for further employment.
+(1) An employee, other than a seasonal worker who has been informed that the employee has been, or will be, made redundant is entitled to paid leave of up to 8 hours for the purpose of being interviewed for further employment.

 (2) The 8 hours need not be consecutive.